II. Attendance – It’s Required and Graded

 - Attendance at all scheduled classes is required, and each student is individually responsible for all material covered or assigned in each and every class.
 Likewise, attendance at Field Study sessions and Study Tours is mandatory, without exception.
 Participation in the full orientation program in Copenhagen or Stockholm is also mandatory for all students.

 - Full attendance is a formal requirement for continued enrollment at DIS.
 Missing classes may, after warning, result in dismissal from individual courses, which will result in an “F”, or dismissal from the DIS program.
 Faculty will inform the registrar or program director and a meeting will be called with the student.
 The student will not be allowed to continue the course until the meeting has taken place.

 2. Graded participation: Active participation is included in the computation of final grades.
-Attending all classes and actively participating when appropriate may add to your point total at the end of the semester.
-It will have a negative impact on your participation grade if you have more than one unexcused absence during the semester, including all academic activities inside and outside of the classroom.
+Attending all classes and actively participating as appropriate contributes to your overall course grade at the end of the semester.
+Unexcused absences during the semester, including all academic activities inside and outside of the classroom, will have a negative impact on your active participation grade.
 Exceptions to this policy will be made only under very unusual and unexpected circumstances.
 The decision to grant an exception will be at the discretion of the Registrar, in collaboration with the instructor or program director.

 4. Missed exams: You cannot miss a quiz or exam and you will not be given the option of retaking the test, except in cases of verifiable illness.
 Instead, you will receive 0 points for that exam even if the absence cannot be avoided, e.g. if your flight is delayed or canceled, you overslept, etc.